-Sebastian von Einsiedel is the Vice-Rector in Europe designate for the United Nations University.
-On 15 November 2018, upon departure of the incumbent Vice-Rector, he will take over full leadership of the Vice-Rectorate, which is based in Bonn, Germany.
+Sebastian von Einsiedel is the Vice-Rector in Europe for the United Nations University, based in Bonn, Germany.

-As the only Vice-Rector outside of UNU Headquarters in Tokyo, Japan, Mr. von Einsiedel will facilitate increased collaboration of UNU with the global UN system and with key stakeholders in Europe, including Europe-based UN entities and the European Commission.
-He will also represent the Rector of UNU in key policy initiatives, especially in Europe and Africa, and support the worldwide institutional development of UNU.
+As the only Vice-Rector outside of UNU Headquarters in Tokyo, Japan, Mr. von Einsiedel facilitates increased collaboration of UNU with the global UN system and with key stakeholders in Europe, including Europe-based UN entities and the European Commission.
+He also represents the Rector of UNU in key policy initiatives, especially in Europe and Africa, and support the worldwide institutional development of UNU.

 Prior to being appointed as Vice-Rector, von Einsiedel served as the founding Director of the Tokyo-based UNU Centre for Policy Research (UNU-CPR) from its inception in 2014 until its merger with the UNU Office in New York in the beginning of 2018.

 Mr. von Einsiedel has more than 17 years of professional working experience in the field of International Affairs, including more than a decade with the United Nations.
 Prior to joining UNU, Mr. von Einsiedel worked in the Policy Planning Unit of the UN Department of Political Affairs (2009–2014), where he led the development of a wide range of policy initiatives on conflict prevention, peacebuilding, counter-terrorism, and organized crime.
 In 2013, while on sabbatical from the UN, he was a Non-Resident Fellow with the New York University Center on International Cooperation.